-(ii) Status of Outside Directors
+(ii) Outside directors

-Artner has three outside directors, all of whom hold shares of the Company.
+Artner has three outside directors.
+The three outside directors hold shares in the Company as shown in the above table "Executive Team."
 Apart from this shareholding position, none of the three outside directors has any vested interests in the Company, including personal, capital, or business relationships.
-Outside Directors TERAMURA Yasuhiko and MORII Shinichiro have no vested interests in the Company, including personal, capital, or business relationships.